Salvador-ON/infinity-war-char/README.md

 - Users will be able to pĺay memory games with the characters' cards.

-- Development of error screen component to show a message when something went wrong with the server communication.
+- Development of error screen component to show a message when something fail with the server communication.

 # How to run locally this project